 The start date for the catalog is inevitably arbitrary, based on a judgement about the quality of information available.
 There are good data for famines in Europe and South Asia throughout the 19th century, variable data for China, and very little for sub-Saharan Africa.
 One reason for not including the 1860s is that the single largest mass mortality event of the decade, indeed of the entire century, was the Taiping Rebellion in China.
-Estimates for the mass starvation mor-
+Estimates for the mass starvation mortality associated with the rebellion and its suppression run into the tens of millions.
+As more reliable demographic figures become available, we would seek to include these.